symfony/ux/src/TwigComponent/doc/index.rst

     {% component Alert with { type: 'success' } %}
         {{ this.someFunction }} {# this refers to Alert! #}

+        {{ type }} {# references a "type" prop from Alert #}
     {% endcomponent %}

-On the other hand, all variables are also available to the embedded component.
+Conveniently, in addition to the variables from the `Alert` component, you still have access to whatever variables are available in the original template:

 .. code-block:: twig